muhasyaifudin/pm-uns/DockerCompose.md

 ## The `db` Service

 The `db` service uses a pre-built MySQL 8.0 image from Docker Hub.
-Because Docker Compose automatically loads `.env` variable files located in the same directory as the `docker compose.yml` file, we can obtain our database settings from the Laravel `.env` file we created in a previous step.
+Because Docker Compose automatically loads `.env` variable files located in the same directory as the `docker-compose.yml` file, we can obtain our database settings from the Laravel `.env` file we created in a previous step.

 Include the following service definition in your services `node`, right after the `app` service:

-**docker compose.yml**
+**docker-compose.yml**
 ```yml
   db:
     image: mysql:5.7